 D. Plex Bandwidth and Data Usage.

-In terms of network usage, it is not the same to stream within a local network than to a remote network.
+In terms of network usage, it is not the same to stream within a local network as to a remote network.
 Streaming media content within your network will not cause any data usage and will not hurt your bandwidth.
-As long as your Wifi router and Plex server (with internal library) are well configured, they will deliver content to your home devices.
-But to stream content from your on-premises to a remote device you’ll need a good bandwidth.
-And if the client device is a mobile, it will need a lot of data.
+As long as your Wifi router and Plex server (with the internal library) are well configured, they will deliver content to your home devices.
+But to stream content from your on-premises to a remote device you’ll need good bandwidth.
+And if the client device is mobile, it will need a lot of data.